neondatabase/website/content/docs/introduction/roadmap.md

     Some upcoming improvements to the Vercel integration include a method for removing old preview deployment branches, as well as new Neon actions and better error messaging to let you do more right from the Vercel integration drawer.

-* **Adding Time Travel Assist to the SQL editor**
+* **Adding Time Travel Assist to the SQL Editor**

-   To help with data recovery workflows, we're making our Time Travel Assist feature available in the SQL editor in the Neon Console.
+   To help with data recovery workflows, we're making our Time Travel Assist feature available in the SQL Editor in the Neon Console.
 Time Travel Assist is available now on the **Restore** page, but it's a great feature and we want to make it more convenient for you to use, wherever you might need it in the console.

 * **Support for anonymizing data**